biocomplexnet/biocomplexnet.github.io/README.md

 This event is organized by the [Bioinformatics and Complex Networks Lab](https://ira.cinvestav.mx/ingenieriagenetica/dra-maribel-hernandez-rosales/bioinformatica-y-redes-complejas/) located at CINVESTAV Irapuato, Guanajuato.

-You can find a photographic record of our past retreat in Twitter! @BioinfoComplexN
+You can find a photographic record of our past retreat in our Twitter! @BioinfoComplexN

 # Location